greenelab/czi-seed-rfa/manuscript.md

 search **[CASEY ADD SHARED LATENT SPACE REF]**.
 These UMI-graphs will be embedded in the prior of scCoGAPS and architecture of non-linear latent space techniques.

-Reference genomes allow scientists to identify specific differences between the reference and genomes of interest.
-We will use these representations to quantify differences between a reference transcriptome map (the HCA) and target transcriptome maps from samples of interest.
+In the case of mutations, reference genomes allow scientists to identify specific differences between the reference and genomes of interest.
+We will use low dimensional representations from latent spaces to define a reference transcriptome map (the HCA) and differences from that reference in target transcriptome maps from new samples of interest.
-**Elana: I find this confusing -- are we referring to reference genome builds or references in low dimensional space?
-Need to clarify.**
 We will leverage common
-low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps.
+low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps from Aim 2 to define this reference.
 Quantifying the differences between samples characterized at the single-cell level reveals population or individual level differences.
-One could compare ten scRNA-seq maps from individuals with a particular phenotype to the HCA reference.
-We (PI Hicks) have extensive experience dealing with the distributions of cell expression within and between individuals [@13owodqhx], which will be critical for defining an appropriate metric.
+Comparison of scRNA-seq maps from individuals with a particular phenotype to the HCA reference that is computationally infeasible  from the large scale of HCA data becomes tractable in these low dimensional spaces.
+We (PI Hicks) have extensive
+experience dealing with the distributions of cell expression within and between individuals [@13owodqhx], which will be critical for defining an appropriate metric to compare references in latent spaces.
 We plan to implement and evaluate linear mixed models to account for the correlation structure within and between transcriptome maps.
 This statistical method will be fast, memory-efficient and will scale to billions of cells because we will use low-dimensional representations.
-**Elana: these linear mixed models seem to go away from base enabling technologies.
-I think this would read better edited to incorporate these distributions in the architecture of nonlinear-methods or in the prior of scCoGAPS to reflect better integration.
-How are these reflecting latent spaces?**

 ### Aim 2